akhilkumardonka/PyTorchAudio/Audio Scene Classification/README.md

     ├── training

 #### Training Codes
-Creating pytorch dataset and batch iterators, storing dataset into pickle files for later use, model definations and training epochs
+Creating pytorch dataset and batch iterators, storing dataset into pickle files for later use, model definations, training epochs and saving loss plots & model for deployment

 ```
 cd ..